primer/presentations/docs/rough-draft.md

 - [Backgrounds](#backgrounds)
 - [Background Images](#background-images)

 Welcome to the GitHub presentation design system!
-Here you will find guidelines for best practices on building your next deck, deck thema library of assets to use
+Here you will find guidelines for best practices on building your next deck, deck themes, and a library of assets to use for your next presentation.

 ## Images
 When using a screenshot, it’s best to match the background.
 We suggest to take a screenshot on a similar color background or use a PNG with a transparent background as this will look the most seamless.